Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 A reduction to the current prescribed legal blood alcohol limit of 80mg of alcohol in 100ml of blood to 50mg of alcohol in 100ml of blood and the equivalent amounts in breath and urine.

-The current legal drink driving limit has remained the same since it was first introduced in 1967.
+The current legal drink driving limit in Great Britain has remained the same since it was first introduced in 1967.
 Most other European countries now have a maximum legal BAC (blood alcohol content) limit of 50mg of alcohol per 100ml of blood.
 Studies show that countries that have lowered the legal limit to 50mg of alcohol per 100ml of blood have seen a decrease in fatalities due to drink driving, it is estimated that lowering the legal limit could save at least 43 lives per year in Great Britain, this is seen as a conservative estimate.
 Lowering the legal limit would make people think twice about just having a 'couple' and believing they are ok to drive.

 Research suggests a driver who has a BAC of between 20mg and 50mg of alcohol per 100ml of blood is 3 times more likely to die in a road traffic accident than a person who has no alcohol in their bodies and a driver who has a BAC between 50mg and 80mg of alcohol per 100ml of blood is at least 6 times more likely to die in a road traffic accident than a driver who had not consumed alcohol.

-Top of page
+Top of Page

 Portable evidential Breath testing devices and procedure